What Politicians and Real Estate Developers Get Wrong About Government Debt and Deficits

 The balanced-budget crowd

 Many politicians cry out for a balanced budget, believing the federal government should spend only what they take in taxes.
 But if that were to happen, there would be no new government bonds to sell, and many holders of dollars that wanted safe investments would have to find another place for them.

 Many would decide that the next-safest places to do so are U.S. banks.
 So they would deposit their dollars in a U.S. bank, earn some interest, and get an IOU from the bank.
-The bank would take the customer’s money and deposit it into its own bank, namely the Federal Reserve.
-The Federal Reserve in turn would give the bank an IOU from the U.S. government.
+The bank would take the customer’s money and deposit it into its bank, namely the Federal Reserve.
+The Federal Reserve, in turn, would give the bank an IOU from the U.S. government.
 So, instead of a U.S. Treasury bond owner receiving a government IOU, the bank will get one.

 Alternatively, maybe they would decide to buy a stock or a corporate bond.
 The seller of that asset would receive dollars they would deposit at their bank.
 The bank would then deposit that deposit at the Federal Reserve, repeating the process mentioned above.